Haroun El Poussah

-Haroun El Poussah (also called Haroun El Plassid in English or Harun El Pullah in Finnish) is the caliph in the Iznogoud comics series, created by René Goscinny and Jean Tabary.
+Haroun El Poussah, also known in English as Haroun El Plassid, is the Abbasid caliph in the Iznogoud comics series, created by René Goscinny and Jean Tabary.

 Character

 Haroun El Poussah is a middle-aged, corpulent man whose main characteristic is his extremely docile nature.
 He can be seen as the embodiment of a benevolent and benign ruler.
 He has never been shown to have any conflict with any of his subjects.
 Because of this, he is extremely popular and loved among his people.